 FinTech: the alternative graduate career in finance

-Innovate Finance's Head of Policy and Regulation, Dan Morgan, explains why FinTech must be on your watchlist of exciting new sectors to explore.
+Innovate Finance's Director of Policy and Regulation, Dan Morgan, explains why graduate jobs in FinTech must be on your watchlist of exciting new sectors to explore.

 With billion dollar startups dominating the business pages, the disrupters are hitting the financial mainstream and London is at the forefront of this growth - from both a business and hiring perspective.

 Although no one definition exists, FinTech represents many innovations and many services across sectors and includes everything from mobile payments, crowd funding platforms and peer-to-peer lending to challenger banks and digital currencies.
 At the heart of all this increase in graduate FinTech jobs and innovation is a better understanding of the 21st century customer and the demands for more flexibility and greater choices in finance.
 New products are emerging regulary and opportunities abound for eager job-seekers.

 Innovate Finance is an independent membership association that represents the UK's global FinTech community.
 Our members are innovatively disrupting traditional systems and are actively working to solve issues relating to financial inclusion, payments (paytech), regulation (regtech), remittance, funding (and crowd-funding), financial risk, insurance, and savings and investment, and helping to rebuild public trust in the financial system.

 We support our members across a range of services from scale up programmes to helping them with the regulator.
 We are based at Level39, which is Europe’s largest Technology Accelerator and a space for early-stage FinTech businesses that have potential for high-growth.
 It’s a great place to work to understand what’s hot in FinTech and has a bird’s eye view across London.